Emil Sayfutdinov: Career history

-2021

-Sayfutdinov finished third and won his third bronze medal in the 2021 World Championship, finishing with 140 points.

-2022

-In 2022, Sayfutdinov was unable to compete for the world title following the Fédération Internationale de Motocyclisme ban on Russian and Belarusian motorcycle riders, teams, officials, and competitions as a result of the 2022 Russian invasion of Ukraine.
+In 2021, he had a better World Championship, winning his third bronze medal in the 2021 World Championship, finishing with 140 points.
+However, Sayfutdinov was unable to compete for the world title in 2022, following the Fédération Internationale de Motocyclisme ban on Russian and Belarusian motorcycle riders, teams, officials, and competitions as a result of the 2022 Russian invasion of Ukraine.

-2023

-In 2023, he joined the Ipswich Witches for the SGB Premiership 2023 by virtue of having a Polish licence and dual citizenship and therefore overcoming the ban on Russian riders.
+In 2023, he joined the Ipswich Witches for the SGB Premiership 2023 and won the Knockout Cup with them.
+He was able to ride for Ipswich by virtue of having a Polish licence and dual citizenship and therefore overcoming the ban on Russian riders.
+Despite the dual citizenship, he was not awarded a place for the 2024 Speedway Grand Prix but did re-sign for Ipswich for 2024.

+In 2025 he helped Ipswich win the SGB Premiership 2025.

 Personal life

 His parents are Tatar father Damir and Russian mother Tamara; his brother, Denis (born 2 June 1981) is also a speedway rider.
 Denis was a member of the Russian team during the 2002 Speedway World Cup and 2004 Speedway World Cup Qualification.

 In March 2009, Sayfutdinov gained Polish citizenship.
 Before the 2010 season, his Polish club Polonia Bydgoszcz applied to Main Commission of Speedway Sport (GKSŻ) for him to be exempt from the Polish speedway licence (Licencja "Ż") exam based on his individual honours (including bronze medal in the 2009 Speedway Grand Prix and two Individual Speedway Junior World Championship titles).
-GKSŻ excepted him and on April 22, 2010, confirmed Sayfutdinov as domestic rider and known as Emil Sajfutdinow.
+GKSŻ excepted him, and on 22 April 2010 confirmed Sayfutdinov as domestic rider and known as Emil Sajfutdinow.
 In the Speedway Ekstraliga minimum three riders must have Polish licency.
 In international competitions he will continue to represent Russia.

 He currently lives at the Zielona Tarasy (Green Terrace) residential estate in Bydgoszcz, Poland.